guirms/iqoption_trade_bot/README.md

 >Second one talks about the date the bot saved your balance.

 ## How the code works
-First, we declare the libraries and the API and open the txt file containing the user account information and read it.
-With this information, we can connect the IQOption account whith the API by the funcion _connect_:
+* First, we declare the libraries and the API and open the txt file containing the user account information and read it.
+With this information, we can connect the IQOption account whith the API by the funcion _connect_ and define whether we are going to trade on a demo or real account by the function _change_balance_:
 ```python
 from iqoptionapi.stable_api import IQ_Option
 import logging, json, sys, time